xtaran/unburden-home-dir/README.md

 File Format of unburden-home-dir.list
 -------------------------------------

+unburden-home-dir.list lists files and directories to take care of and how to take care of them.

+Each lines contains space separated values.
+The columns are interpreted as follows:

 1. column: Action ("d"/"r" or "m": delete/remove or move; the first two are equivalent)
 2. column: Type ("d", "D", "f" or "F": directory or file, capital letter